DaveSkender/Stock.Indicators/docs/_indicators/Smi.md

 - It does not return a single incremental indicator value.
 - The first `N-1` periods will have `null` SMI values since there's not enough data to calculate.

-:hourglass: **Convergence Warning**: The first `N+100` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods when using `MaType.SMMA`.
-Standard use of `MaType.SMA` does not have convergence-related precision errors.
+:hourglass: **Convergence Warning**: The first `N+100` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.

 ### SmiResult